 Purchases.
 Eligible employees enroll in a six-month offering period during the open enrollment period prior to the start of that offering period.
 A new offering period begins approximately every March 1 and September 1.
 At the end of each offering period, the accumulated deductions are used to purchase shares of our Common Stock from us.
-Shares are purchased at a price equal to 85% of the lower of: (x) the fair market value of our Common Stock on the first business day of an offering period.
+Shares are purchased at a price equal to 85% of the lower of: (x) the fair market value of our Common Stock on the first business day of an offering period or (y) the fair market value of our Common Stock on the last business day of an offering period.